dariye/recurse.pony/README.md

 # recurse.pony

-Base files for recurse pony
+Base file to create your own [recurse](https://recurse.com) pony.
+This pony is based off Pinkie Pie.

 ## How to use